How to Become a Social Worker

 5. Consider Specialization and Certifications

-You can also pursue various certifications offered by organizations like the National Association of Social Workers (NASW) to demonstrate your expertise and commitment to the field.
+You can also pursue professional certifications offered by organizations like the National Association of Social Workers (NASW) to demonstrate your commitment to the field.

 Social Work Licensure Explained